defoe-code/CDCS_Text_Mining_Lab/README.md

 # Trade Legacy Slavery

-We also started an investigation on the slave trade and how it permeates the different volumes of the encyclopaedia Brittanica.
-We have a lexicon, [slavery_trade.txt](https://github.com/defoe-code/defoe/blob/master/queries/slavery_trade.txt), that we would like to look up at:
+We also started an investigation on the slave trade and how it permeates the different volumes of the Encyclopaedia Brittanica (EB).
+We have a lexicon, [slavery_trade.txt](https://github.com/defoe-code/defoe/blob/master/queries/slavery_trade.txt), that we looked up at two levels:

-- **Page level**: returning a snippet (40 words before and after each term) every time a term is found in a page
+- **Page level**: returning a snippet (40 words before and after each term) every time a term is found in a page.
-- **Article level**: returning an article every time a term is foun in an article
+- **Article level**: returning an article every time a term is foun in an article.
+For getting the articles per EB page, we had to run a previous defoe query to separete them and store them in HDFS files (one file per edition).

 At **page level** we also run the frequency query using the same lexicon.